bparanj/crystal/electronics/components/transistor.md

 Here are three simple experiments designed to demonstrate the basics of transistors,  their switching and amplification properties:

+PENDING

+- Is this experiment already in the Tinkercad simulation and covered in the current experiment?

 ### 1. **Experiment 1: Transistor as a Switch**
 **Objective**: Demonstrate how a transistor can be used as a switch to control a light bulb or LED.